 Why can’t there be a card system?
-It’d have everyone’s details on there and so you wouldn’t have to go over it again and again
+It’d have everyone’s details on there and so you wouldn’t have to go over it again and again.

 Wahine

-I can’t enrol up here and we have a child
+I can’t enrol up here and we have a child.

 Tane

 We can’t even enrol with a doctor up here.
-It’s crazy
+It’s crazy.

 Tama, Taitamariki

-Health needs to access people, not just leave people to access health
+Health needs to access people, not just leave people to access health.

 Tane, Kaumātua, 71

-I’m happy with Kaitaia hospital.
-I wish they had more services though.
-I have to go to Whangarei and drive.
-You can get assistance, but it’s a hassle
+I’m happy with Kaitāia Hospital.
+I wish they had more services, though.
+I have to go to Whangārei and drive.
+You can get assistance, but it’s a hassle.

 Tane, Kaumātua, 71

-We have been chronically under invested in and because of that there are high needs
+We have been chronically under-invested in, and because of that there are high needs.

 Tane, Kaumātua, 71

 One of the biggest issues is accessing primary care, enrolling with a GP.
 Some of them have chronic health conditions.
-It’s dangerous
+It’s dangerous.

 Wahine, Caregiver, 54

 Trying to access care and even information has been impossible.
-Whānau only know what we know
+Whānau only know what we know.

 Wahine, Caregiver, 54